 |They are complex carbs.
 For instance: Legumes, vegetables, whole grains, fruits, and beans.||Foods considered bad carbs rarely have any nutritional value.
 Some of the foods include white flour, rice, pastries, sodas and processed foods.|

-Stay tuned with Byju’s to learn more about carbohydrates and its nutrition sources.
+Stay tuned with Byju’s to learn more about carbohydrates and other biology-related concepts.